12 Inspiring Examples of Wooden Wall Panelling at Home

 Loved by homeowners as the fashionable alternative to painting and wallpaper, it’s also considered the must-have trendy wallcovering for any commercial or domestic property, whether a period or new build premises by many interior designers and architects.

-Sometimes referred to as wood cladding, which can conjure up images of irregular widths of pine crudely nailed to a wall, specialist suppliers of wooden wall panels such as The Wood Veneer Hub offer sophisticated and inspiring wallcovering treatments.
+Sometimes referred to as wood cladding, which can conjure up images of irregular widths of pine crudely nailed to a wall, specialist suppliers of wall panels such as The Wood Veneer Hub offer sophisticated and inspiring wallcovering treatments.

 Along with our inspirational gallery of images, there’s nothing better than seeing wall panelling used in real homes or interior spaces.
 As well as looking fabulous, wood wall panelling can be used in virtually every interior in your home!
 Unlike tiles or wet room wall cladding, as long as the panels aren’t likely to be in direct contact with water, wooden wall panelling can grace every room!